 Private rehab treatment for alcohol or drug addiction can be expensive, and low-cost or free alternatives are seldom available.
 Thousands blindly walk into addiction treatment in expensive rehab centres and find that the reality doesn't meet expectations.

 We've compiled this need-to-know guide, including questions to ask each clinic *before* you pay - including a printable cheatsheet.

 Step 1 - Get Clear On Your Needs

 Therapy levels vary wildly from clinic to clinic, and therapist to therapist.
 What feedback do you have on the clinic you plan to attend?
-Asking a few basics like these upfront can save a lot of headache later.
+It pays to shop around here.